Sourdough Pasta

 As an Amazon Associate I earn from qualifying purchases.

-Homemade sourdough pasta is incredible.
-The tang of the sourdough starter discard adds a depth of flavor that the average noodle can’t match!
+Homemade sourdough pasta is next-level, and it only takes three ingredients!
+The tang from the sourdough starter discard brings a rich, complex flavor that regular noodles just can’t compete with.

 I’m a carb junkie.
 I freely admit it.